florimondmanca/limier/docs/concepts.rst

 converters: `int`, `float`, `str`, and others are all functions that take a value, attempt to convert it and raise a `ValueError` if this process fails.

-The power of Colon lies in building upon these built-in converters while providing building blocks for custom and/or more complex converters.
+The power of Deduce lies in building upon these built-in converters while providing building blocks for custom and/or more complex converters.

 Aliases